dejanstrbac/davidthinks.com/content/en/article/the_herd_mentality_valentines_day.md

 They say Valentine's Day is the time to celebrate romance and love.

-Unfortunatelly, just as Christmas, Valentine's Day as we know it is just commercial phenomenon, and it comes with muddled origins.
+Unfortunatelly, just as Christmas, Valentine's Day as we know it today is mostly just a commercial phenomenon, and it comes with muddled origins.

 While its meaning is fuzzier with every generation, rarely does one know the actual reason for celebration and gift giving.
 Gods Cupid, Eros, arrows hearts and flowers rush to mind.
 However, all those images have been planted in us by the creatives of some advertising campaigns.